5 Surprising Ways to Get Deals

 It still works!
-Back when we all still shopped at stores, all the big box chains touted their price matching policy: Show the Best Buy circular at Circuit City, and they'll beat their price by one cent on your VCR.
+Back when we all still shopped at stores, all the big box chains touted their price matching policy: Show the Target circular at Walmart, and they'll beat their price by one cent on your DVD Player.
 Gone are the days of advertising that tactic, but you can still take advantage of the deal.
 (See also: Price Matching Cheat Sheet)

 Ask your clerk if they price match, and if they don't know, go to customer service desk and ask for a manager.
 Almost every brick and mortar store has an unwritten price matching rule, and they prefer you not know about it.